fhennig/vestax_vci400_mixxx_controller_mapping/README.md

+> [!NOTE]
+> I do not own this controller anymore, I'm not going to work on the controller mapping anymore.

 # Vestax VCI 400 Mixxx MIDI Controller Mapping

 A MIDI mapping for the Vestax-VCI 400 DJ controller.
 In contrast to